Coast Watching Service: EIRE markings

-A number of signs such as the one at Cahore Point, Co.Wexford were built too small initially and so larger signs were built over them at a later stage.
-A number of the signs still exist in varying states of repair, mostly along the west of the country and in addition some of have been renovated such as the one in Loop Head, County Clare.
+A number of signs such as the one at Cahore Point, County Wexford were built too small initially and so larger signs were built over them at a later stage.
+A number of the signs still exist in varying states of repair, mostly along the west of the country.
+Some signs have been renovated such as the one in Loop Head, County Clare.